beenlanced/ai_rag_user_guide/README.md

    streamlit run app.py
    ```

+   It may take some time for the app to render a browser depending upon the type of CPU you are running, so you may have to
+   have a little patience when posting a question and especially when awaiting a response.
+Good things come to those who wait.

 2. **View App from a browser**
    It may take a moment, but streamlit should launch.
 Afterwards